 Item Description Points possible 101 School provides at least 920 hours of learning opportunities to at least 25 students.
 1 105 School has adopted a policy, updated annually, governing academic prevention and intervention services covering requirements of law, which include but are not limited to measuring student progress, identifying students not attaining proficiency thresholds, collect and using student performance data, and provision of prevention/intervention services.
+1

 116 School promotes students to fourth grade when all criteria outlined in ORC 3313.608 are met.
-1 117 School continues any required intervention services for students not promoted to 4th grade, consistent with the requirements of ORC 3313.608.
+1 117 The school provides required intensive reading instruction for students, consistent with the requirements of 3313.608.
 1 217 School provides intervention services to students not meeting certain proficiency level.
-2 220 School administers state diagnostic tests to students in required categories and to all students in the appropriate grade level at least once annually, providing the information to parents and ODE.
-1 309 School administers all required assessments and submits all data required to calculate the report card to ODE.
-1 902 School has adopted a grade promotion and retention policy that prohibits the promotion of a student to the next grade level if the student has been truant for more than 10% of the required attendance days of the current school year and failed two or more of the required curriculum subject areas, unless the student's principal and teachers of any failed subject areas agree the student is academically prepared for the next grade level.
+2 220 School administers state diagnostic tests to students in required categories and to all students in the appropriate grade level at least once annually, providing the information to parents and D.E.W 1 309 School administers all required assessments and submits all data required to calculate the report card to D.E.W 1 902 School has adopted a grade promotion and retention policy that prohibits the promotion of a student to the next grade level if the student has been truant for more than 10% of the required attendance days of the current school year and failed two or more of the required curriculum subject areas, unless the student's principal and teachers of any failed subject areas agree the student is academically prepared for the next grade level.
 1